-This Health and Safety Policy will be reviewed annually by Ellis Whittam Ltd in conjunction with our nominated responsible person.
+WorkNest Ltd will review this Health and Safety Policy annually in conjunction with our nominated responsible person.

-As each review is completed it will be signed off by the consultant from Ellis Whittam and confirmed by our nominated responsible person.
+As each review is completed, it will be signed off by the consultant from WorkNest and confirmed by our nominated responsible person.

-Review Date Signed on behalf of Ellis Whittam Confirmed 19/02/2021
+Review Date Signed on behalf of WorkNest Confirmed

+12/08/2021

+July 2023 Johnny Daffue